crowd4u/COLLAPSE/README.md

 ### Human and AI Data
 The human data is `human_responses_with_gt.csv`

-The AI's response data is stored in `AI_responses`.
+The AI's response data is stored in `ai_responses`.

 If you need to regenerate the AI's response data, please run the following command.
 ```sh